 Let us begin with the most important book of all.
 The Bible, without any doubt, needs to be the primary source of nourishment for any person who is truly serious about following Jesus of Nazareth.

 Back in the early 1980’s, the NIV (New International Version) became our Bible of choice, and since then, we’ve learned to appreciate nearly every translation that’s out there; from the ancient KJV to the recently released Voice Bible.
 But it was during our years working with Promise Keepers (1990’s) when we were first introduced to Eugene Peterson and The Message Bible.
 So when NavPress released Peterson’s Conversations Bible: The Message With Its Translator around the turn of the millennium, we ate it up, hook-line-and-sinker.
-Today, this amazing volume has now been re-titled The Message Study Bible: Capturing the notes and reflections of Eugene Peterson.
+Today, this amazing volume has now been re-titled The Message Devotional Bible: featuring the notes & reflections of Eugene H. Peterson.
 For anyone looking to slow down and truly savor every word that comes out of the mouth of God, we highly recommend Eugene Peterson and this classic study Bible.

 Another great Study Bible option is The Spiritual Formation Bible (NIV): Growing in Intimacy With God Through Scripture, which is designed uniquely to help guide you in your spiritual awareness.
 This Bible is available in RSV (Revised Standard Version), as well.

 As you are going deeper into God’s Word, we highly suggest that you also learn the ancient spiritual discipline of Lectio Divina.